smoke-you/pyLiveKML/docs/how-it-works.md

 # Static -vs- Dynamic Publishing

 Static publishing produces a KML file that can be loaded directly into GEP, but that (as a general rule) cannot be updated via pyLiveKML once it has been opened in GEP.
-The top-layer object in a static KML file will typically be a `Document` or `Folder`, or may be a `NetworkLink`.
+The top-layer object in a static KML file will typically be a `<Document>` or `<Folder>`, or may also be a `<NetworkLink>`.

 Dynamic publishing produces a KML file that can be retrieved by GEP and used to modify GEP's state.
-As a general rule, in order to perform dynamic publishing, two (or more) `NetworkLink` objects must be loaded into GEP using static publishing.
-One of the `NetworkLink` objects hosts the other dynamically published KML objects, and the other `NetworkLink` periodically retrieves a dynamically published `NetworkLinkControl` object that describes how the first `NetworkLink` object's contents should be manipulated.
+As a general rule, in order to perform dynamic publishing, two (or more) `NetworkLink` objects must be loaded into GEP using static publishing to construct their tags.
+One of the `<NetworkLink>` tags hosts the other dynamically published KML objects, and the other `<NetworkLink>` tag periodically accesses a `NetworkLinkControl` object that publishes `<Update>` tags that describe how the first `<NetworkLink>` tag's contents should be manipulated.

 # KML Objects

 Python representations of KML objects derive from the abstract `Object` class, which in turn derives from `_BaseObject`.
 All of the functionality of the `Object` class is actually contained in `_BaseObject`; the only difference between the classes is that `Object` changes the value of the class variable `_suppress_id` from `False` to `True`.
 The class variables of `_BaseObject` are:

-* `_suppress_id` : `bool`

-  Controls whether the instance's tag will be published with an `id` attribute.

 * `_kml_tag` : `str`